Punjab, Pakistan: Economy

 Punjab has the largest economy in Pakistan, contributing most to the national GDP.
 The province's economy has quadrupled since 1972.
 Its share of Pakistan's GDP was 54.7% in 2000 and 59% as of 2010.
 It is especially dominant in the service and agriculture sectors of Pakistan's economy.
 With its contribution ranging from 52.1% to 64.5% in the Service Sector and 56.1% to 61.5% in the agriculture sector.
 It is also a major manpower contributor because it has the largest pool of professionals and highly skilled (technically trained) manpower in Pakistan.
 It is also dominant in the manufacturing sector, though the dominance is not as huge, with historical contributions ranging from a low of 44% to a high of 52.6%.
-In 2007, Punjab achieved a growth rate of 7.8% and during the period 2002–03 to 2007–08, its economy grew at a rate of between 7% to 8% per year. and during 2008–09 grew at 6% against the total GDP growth of Pakistan at 4%.
+In 2007, Punjab achieved a growth rate of 7.8% and during the period 2002–03 to 2007–08, its economy grew at a rate of between 7% and 8% per year. and during 2008–09 grew at 6% against the total GDP growth of Pakistan at 4%.

 Despite the lack of a coastline, Punjab is the most industrialised province of Pakistan; its manufacturing industries produce textiles, sports goods, heavy machinery, electrical appliances, surgical instruments, vehicles, auto parts, metals, sugar mill plants, aircraft, cement, agricultural machinery, bicycles and rickshaws, floor coverings, and processed foods.
-In 2003, the province manufactured 90% of the paper and paper boards, 71% of the fertilizers, 69% of the sugar and 40% of the cement of Pakistan.
+In 2003, the province manufactured 90% of the paper and paper boards, 71% of the fertilisers, 69% of the sugar and 40% of the cement of Pakistan.

 Lahore and Gujranwala Divisions have the largest concentration of small light engineering units.
 The district of Sialkot excels in sports goods, surgical instruments and cutlery goods.
-Industrial estates are being developed by Punjab government to boost industrialization in province, Quaid e Azam Business Park Sheikhupura is one of the industrial area which is being developed near Sheikhupura on Lahore-Islamabad motorway.
+Industrial estates are being developed by Punjab government to boost industrialisation in province, Quaid e Azam Business Park Sheikhupura is one of the industrial areas which is being developed near Sheikhupura on Lahore-Islamabad motorway.

 Punjab has the lowest poverty rates in Pakistan, although a divide is present between the northern and southern parts of the province.
 Sialkot District in the prosperous northern part of the province has a poverty rate of 5.63%, while Rajanpur District in the poorer south has a poverty rate of 60.05%.

 Education

 The literacy rate has increased greatly over the last 40 years (see the table below).
-Punjab has the highest Human Development Index out of all of Pakistan's provinces at 0.564.
+Punjab has the highest Human Development Index out of all of Pakistan's provinces at 0.550.